Oghma-Infinium/Fahluaan/GAMEPLAY.md

  - [Starfrost](https://www.nexusmods.com/skyrimspecialedition/mods/97536) makes extensive changes to the way Survival Mode is implemented and functions.
 Survival Mode is enabled by default, but can be disabled at any time in the in-game Settings menu.
  - I also suggest getting acquainted with the [Wheeler - Quick Action Wheel of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/97345) mod.
 The page provides significant documentation on how to set it up and use the mod.
    > The default keybinds to bring up the wheel are `Q` for Keyboard and `X` or `Square` for Controller.
 You can edit these keybinds (and other aspects of the wheel) in the [dMenu](https://www.nexusmods.com/skyrimspecialedition/mods/97221) GUI, which can be opened with the `Home` button on your keyboard.
  - A custom edit of [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) comprises the alternate start for the list.
 Please use the MCM to select starting gear, spells, standing stone, and starting location.
-Chapter II and Chapter III will take you to select a starting deity.

 ### Leveling and Progression